-Panasonic FZ330 versus Leica CL
+Panasonic FZ330 vs Leica CL

 The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in July 2015 and November 2017.
 The FZ330 is a fixed lens compact, while the CL is a mirrorless interchangeable lens camera.
-The cameras are based on a 1/2.3-inch (FZ330) and an APS-C sensor.
-The Panasonic has a resolution of 12 megapixel, whereas the Leica provides 24.1 MP.
+The cameras are based on a 1/2.3-inch (FZ330) and an APS-C (CL) sensor.
+The Panasonic has a resolution of 12 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably smaller (16 percent) than the Panasonic FZ330.
 It is worth mentioning in this context that the FZ330 is splash and dust resistant, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ330 has a lens built in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Panasonic FZ330»||5.2 in||3.6 in||4.6 in||24.4 oz||380||Y||Jul 2015||599||Panasonic FZ330|